In the Company of a Poet: Critical reception

 In the Company of a Poet received mixed reviews from book critics.
 Bollywood Hungama gave the book a rating of two-and-a-half stars, concluding in its review, "If you haven't read any of the books centered on Gulzar yet, this one—though not the best of the lot—could still be your pick!"
-Although feeling ambivalent of the book, the critic said that it is suitable for those who wants to have insights of the Bollywood in the past decades from Gulzar's point-of-view.
+Although feeling ambivalent about the book, the critic said that it is suitable for those who want to have insights into Bollywood in the past decades from Gulzar's point of view.
 Lopamudra Ghatak of News18 praised Kabir for encouraging Gulzar to tell his personal life detailly and described the book as "a conversation with Kabir interrupting, interjecting and engaging her subject just enough, at the right moments".
-The Hindustan Times' journalist Deepa Gahlot believed that it gives "a glimpse of where he comes from and the influences that shaped his extraordinary imagination and felicity with words".
+The Hindustan Times' journalist Deepa Gahlot believed that it gives "a glimpse of where he comes from and the influences that shaped his extraordinary imagination and felicity with words."

-Suresh Kohli of The Tribune criticised the book for "[lacking] a pattern, therefore the relative inconsistency", explaining that Kabir "flips from films to individuals without a pause, from people to poetry with the finesse of a trapeze artiste".
-For instance, they were talking about his poem dedicated to Meghna when she was 18, but Kabir suddenly change the topics to her birth.
-The New Indian Express complimented the book as interesting and filled with much new information of its subject.
-Writing for The Kashmir Walla, Atul K. Thakur stated, "Nasreen Munni Kabir, who is known for her authentic knowledge on cinema has made another remarkable mark by infusing biographical element in a long interview with a timeless phenomenon-Gulzar."
-Deccan Herald saw that Gulzar talks about his life in a humorous way.
+Suresh Kohli of The Tribune criticised the book for "[lacking] a pattern, therefore the relative inconsistency," explaining that Kabir "flips from films to individuals without a pause, from people to poetry with the finesse of a trapeze artiste."
+For instance, they were talking about his poem dedicated to Meghna when she was 18, but Kabir suddenly changed the topic to her birth.
+The New Indian Express complimented the book as interesting and filled with much new information on its subject.
+Writing for The Kashmir Walla, Atul K. Thakur stated, "Nasreen Munni Kabir, who is known for her authentic knowledge on cinema, has made another remarkable mark by infusing biographical elements in a long interview with a timeless phenomenon-Gulzar."
+The Deccan Herald noted that Gulzar discuss his life in a humorous way.

-Ziya Us Salam found the book to be a "breezy reading".
-In The Indian Express, Suanshu Khurana felt that In the Company of a Poet has flawed narrative shifts and many questions from Kabir have little connection with her next questions.
+Ziya Us Salam found the book to be a "breezy reading."
+In The Indian Express, Suanshu Khurana felt that In the Company of a Poet has flawed narrative shifts and many questions from Kabir have little connection with her following questions.
 Khurana took an example when Gulzar was telling her the screenwriting of Mughal-e-Azam (1960) and its director K. Asif, but Kabir next asked about the author-cum-screenwriter Nabendu Ghosh—the critic opined these flaws could make the book's readers confused.
-Asif Noorani of Dawn commended Kabir's ability to "draw Gulzar into a lively conversation, enabling us to hear about many people, their fads and foibles", Jitesh Pillai, the editor of Filmfare, praised her for making such an "engaging book" with "delightful insights", and Ramya Sarma of The Hindu shared similar thoughts, appreciating it for its informativeness.
+Asif Noorani of Dawn commended Kabir's ability to "draw Gulzar into a lively conversation, enabling us to hear about many people, their fads and foibles," Jitesh Pillai, the editor of Filmfare, praised her for making such an "engaging book" with "delightful insights," and Ramya Sarma of The Hindu shared similar thoughts, appreciating it for its informativeness.

-The book was included in Firstpost's end-year listing of Top 10 in Indian Non-fiction Books.
+The book was included in Firstpost's end-of-year listing of the Top 10 in Indian Non-fiction Books.